 There’s not much you can do about the cranky database architect, the egotistical sales lead, or the demanding CMO.
 But acknowledging the environment in which your product managers work can inform your decision making during the hiring process.
 This applies to both hiring individuals that will fit into the overall company culture as well as placing them into roles where they will interact with people they’re likely to work well with.

 “Due to the varying scope of responsibilities for the product manager from company to company, the skills and experiences at one place may not translate to automatic success at another,” says Vinh Jones of Lithium Technologies.
 “As the hiring manager, you have best grasp on what skills are needed to be successful within your current environment.”

 Although you can’t always control all the variables enough to create a totally harmonious experience, you can at least mitigate the drama with some good planning.
 Of course symbiotic personalities within the product team itself are also key; there should be good dialogue and trust between team members and not too much competitiveness and jockeying for position.

 Beyond personalities, roles should also be assigned to create an opportunity for product managers to be successful while developing additional skills and experiences.
 Giving them responsibility for discrete areas of the product that are within their capabilities but still provide stretch goals and challenges is a tricky, but essential, balancing act for leaders.

-Not everyone dreams of being a manager, sometimes you just get elevated to the role because of your excellent work as an individual contributor.
+Not everyone dreams of managing product managers.
+Sometimes you just get elevated to a leadership role because of your excellent work as an individual contributor.
 But once you get the title and a team, the hard part begins.

 There’s no shame in admitting that you’re not a great manager right out of the box.
 You just need to identify and acknowledge your own growth areas and work to address them.
 As a leader, your focus is now on your team versus yourself, and you might need to add some skills to your repertoire to become the manager you want to be (and your team wants as well).